-Figure 3: Market Response to Leading versus Lagging Metaverse disclosures
+Figure 3: Market Response to Leading versus Lagging Metaverse Disclosures

-Notes: The Figure depict a comparison CAAR between two types of disclosures, “Leading” and “Lagging” as estimated by the market model.
+Notes: The Figure depicts a comparison CAAR between two types of disclosures, “Leading” and “Lagging,” as estimated using the market model.
 The total number of disclosures is 77.
-Leading disclosures are “Early Adopters” of Metaverse the first 42 Firms’ announcements, while Lagging refers to 35 Late Adopters of Metaverse disclosures.
-The partition of the two groups is determined and constrained by the date 15/11/2021.
-On this date there were 6 disclosures, but in the absence of the exact hour of each disclosure, we could not separate the total disclosures into two identical size of groups.
-Therefore, we included the entire six disclosures on this date to the first group of Leading, (42) and the remaining disclosures (35) to the Lagging group.
-Results for an opposite separation, that is, Leading disclosures without the six disclosures of the 15/11/2021, and in total 36 versus the remaining Lagging disclosures (41) are also available.
-The findings remained essentially similar.
+Leading disclosers are “Early Adopters” of Metaverse, representing the announcements of the first 42 Firms, and Lagging refers to Late Adopters of Metaverse disclosures, the remaining 35 firms.
+The date November 15 2021 is the determining point for the division of the two groups.
+There were six disclosures on this date; without knowing the exact hour of each disclosure, we could not separate the total disclosures into two identically sized groups.
+Therefore, we included all six disclosures on this date in the first Leading group (42) and the remaining disclosures in the Lagging group (35).
+The findings remained virtually the same when examining the sample without factoring in the six disclosures of November 15 2021.

-Figure 4: Market Response to Metaverse Disclosures - The Role of Size
+Figure 4: Market Response to Metaverse Disclosures – The Role of Size